 Silage Additives are no replacement for good management practices

 Heating on the face can be influenced by choice of silage additive.
 The faster the initial part of the fermentation down to pH 5, the less opportunity there is for spoilage organisms to multiply.
 Multi-strain inoculants designed for a rapid start will help.
-Also using high specification silage additives with hetero-fermentative strains which are capable of producing acetic, propionic and other acids will also help to reduce heating.
+Also using high specification silage additives with hetero-fermentative strains which are capable of producing acetic, propionic and other acids will also help to reduce the risk of heating.

 No silage additive can work effectively where the silage has not been rolled or where the clamp is not fully sealed